Morocco travel tips for women

 • Dress appropriately.
 Morocco is a generally conservative country where dressing conservatively will help you blend in and protect from the strong sun, sand and harsh weather of the desert.

 Local women dress fashionably in the cities of Casablanca and Rabat, and more traditionally elsewhere.
 In the rural parts of the country it is more likely to see women wearing coveralls and headscarfs.
 You do not have to cover your head in public, only when entering mosques.
+See our packing guide here for more info and tips!

 • Ask for permission not forgiveness.
 During your trip in Morocco, you will undoubtedly meet colorful locals, beautiful women, fascinating artisans and will find yourself in many situations where the scene is just stunning and worthy of capturing on a photograph.